sabourke/prefactor-1/docs/source/calibrator.rst

     .. note::

-        On CEP-4, the ``PREFACTOR_PATH`` environment variable must be set to the prefactor installation directory (which is inside the Docker container).
+        On CEP-4, the ``PREFACTOR_PATH`` environment variable is set to the correct path when the Docker container is built.

 **Parameters you may need to adjust**